Fast, pure-Python full text indexing, search, and spell checking library.

 When an easy-to-use Pythonic interface is more important to you than raw speed.

 Whoosh was created and is maintained by Matt Chaput.
 It was originally created for use in the online help system of Side Effects Software’s 3D animation software Houdini.
 Side Effects Software Inc. graciously agreed to open-source the code.

-This software is licensed under the terms of the Apache License version 2.
+This software is licensed under the terms of the simplified BSD (A.K.A. “two clause” or “FreeBSD”) license.
 See LICENSE.txt for information.

 If you have setuptools or pip installed, you can use easy_install or pip to download and install Whoosh automatically: